 - Be clear about your topic.

-Make sure your headline and description accurately depicts what the live stream is covering.
-Live streams are oftentimes a revolving door – some will come and stay from the beginning, others will jump in during the middle, watch a little, and then dip after a few minutes.
+Make sure your headline and description accurately depict what the livestream is covering.
+Livestreams are oftentimes a revolving door – some will come and stay from the beginning, others will jump in during the middle, watch a little, and then dip after a few minutes.
 Be clear on the topic so nobody comes in late and leaves early just because they’re confused.

 - Schedule and promote your streams.